EGoverde/Mvvm.Nucleus.Maui/README.md

 - `UseConfirmNavigationForAllNavigationRequests`: Default `false`.
 If set, all navigation requests will be passed to the `IConfirmNavigation` and `IConfirmNavigationAsync` interfaces.
 Otherwise only Push and Pop requests are used.
 - `UseDeconstructPageOnDestroy`: Default `true`.
 Unload behaviors and unset bindingcontext of pages when they are popped.
 - `UseDeconstructPopupOnDestroy`: Default `true`.
 Unset the bindingcontext and parent of popups when they are dismissed.
+- `UseCommunityToolkitPopupServiceCompatibility`: Default `true`.
+Enables usage of the `CommunityToolkit.PopupService` on top of the build-in `Mvvm.Nucleus.Maui.PopupService`.
+You only need to register popups through Nucleus for this to work.
+- `UseAlternativePopupOpenedAndClosedEvents`: Default: `true`.
+If set the `IPopupLifecycleAware` will do an additional check on the default Popup `Opened` and `Closed` events, see [Popups](#popups) for details.
+- `CommunityToolkitV1PopupServicePopupOptions`: Default: `null`.
+If set this value will be used in the `CommunityToolkitV1PopupService` compatibility service.

 See the *Sample Project* in the repository for more examples of Nucleus MVVM usage.